 |Transportation to Clinical agencies, seminars, etc. as required||varies|

-In an effort to reduce student fees, students are required to have an electronic device that they can load eBooks onto.
+In an effort to reduce student fees, students are required to have an electronic device that they can load eBooks.
 The preference for nursing textbooks will be eBooks as opposed to the textbook.

-Curriculum Requirements: In addition to formal lectures, laboratory exercises, selected clinical, and community experiences will be scheduled during day and evening shifts depending on availability of facilities.
+Curriculum Requirements: In addition to formal lectures, laboratory exercises, selected clinical, and community experiences will be scheduled during day, evening, and weekend shifts depending on availability of facilities.
 Field trips at additional cost to the student may be included as a course requirement.

 |NUR 111||Nursing I 1, 2||8|